midas-network/covid19-scenario-modeling-hub_archive/data-processed/README.md

 Automatic validation is disabled at this point, until the validator software has been completed and tested.

+Due to file size limitation, the file can be submitted in a `.zip` format with the same name as the `.csv` file provided.

 ## Example

 See [this file](https://github.com/midas-network/covid19-scenario-modeling-hub/blob/master/data-processed/MyTeam-MyModel/2020-12-21-MyTeam-MyModel.csv) for an illustration of part of a (hypothetical) submission file.